AdrianaSakeena/quantum_interference_simulator/README.md

 The goal of this extension is to incorporate slit width into the model while preserving the same quantum-mechanical framework based on complex probability amplitudes.
 A more detailed model incorporating finite slit width would require integrating amplitudes over all possible entry points within the slit.

+Physics Interpretation of Nonzero Slit Width:
+- In quantum mechanics, when path information is unobserved, all possible paths contribute coherently at the level of probability amplitudes.
+This principle applies not only to different slits, but also to different points within a single slit.

+For a slit of finite width, the particle does not pass through a single, well-defined position.
+Instead, all positions within the slit opening represent possible paths.
+Because no measurement is made to determine where within the slit the particle passes, these alternatives must be summed as amplitudes rather than treated as independent events.

+This coherent summation leads to partial cancellation of amplitudes from different parts of the slit, producing a diffraction envelope that modulates the interference fringes.

 results:
  (picture here)